Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 Self-Employed TDSR Singapore: How the 30% Haircut Really Works in 2026

 Self-employed and applying for a Singapore home loan?
 MAS forces banks to chop 30% off every dollar of your declared income before TDSR is applied.
-Here is exactly how the haircut math works, what your IRAS NOA actually has to show, and the two collateral plays — pledge funds and show funds — that legally bring back the borrowing power you lost.
+Here is exactly how the haircut math works, what your IRAS NOA actually has to show, and the two ways (pledge funds and show funds) you can legally bring back the borrowing power you lost.

 Self-employed mortgage applicant reviewing IRAS Notice of Assessment for Singapore TDSR calculation 2026